clj-python/libpython-clj/README.md

 3.6 we look for `libpython3.6m.so` on Linux or `libpython3.6m.dylib` on the Mac.

 This pathway has allowed us support Conda albeit with some work.
-For examples using Conda, check out the facial rec repository above or look into how we [build](scripts/build-conda-docker) our test [docker containers](dockerfiles/CondaDockerfile).
+For examples using Conda, check out the facial rec repository a)bove or look into how we [build](scripts/build-conda-docker) our test [docker containers](dockerfiles/CondaDockerfile).

+## Community

+We like to talk about libpython-clj on [Zulip](https://clojurians.zulipchat.com/#streams/215609/libpython-clj-dev) as the conversations are persistent and searchable.

 ## Further Information